Repozirk/CarND-Vehicle-Detection-P5/writeup_template.md

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./output_video.mp4)

+####2.
+Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+I recorded the positions of positive detections `bboxes` in each frame of the video.
+From the history of positive detections with help of function `bboxes_history` I created a heatmap and then thresholded that map to identify vehicle positions with a value of 2, at line #54 in code cell 8 .
+I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+I then assumed each blob corresponded to a vehicle.
+I constructed bounding boxes to cover the area of each blob detected.

+Here's an example result showing the heatmap from a series of frames of video, the bounding boxes overlaid on the last frame of video as a result of `scipy.ndimage.measurements.label()`:

+### Here are the first 3 frames and the 10th frame and their corresponding heatmaps:

+Frame 1: Bounding boxes and heatmap for the single frame and below Bounding boxes and heatmap for the last 10 frames
+![alt text][image9]
+![alt text][image10]

+Frame 2: Bounding boxes and heatmap for the single frame and below Bounding boxes and heatmap for the last 10 frames
+![alt text][image10]
+![alt text][image11]

+Frame 3: Bounding boxes and heatmap for the single frame and below Bounding boxes and heatmap for the last 10 frames
+![alt text][image12]
+![alt text][image13]

+.
+.
+.

+Frame 10: Bounding boxes and heatmap for the single frame and below Bounding boxes and heatmap for the last 10 frames
+![alt text][image14]
+![alt text][image15]

 ---